-- Studying/Learning – Students benefit from understanding the channels through which they learn best, whether it’s by taking notes, listening to recordings of lectures, or moving around regularly while studying.
+- Studying/Learning– Students benefit from understanding the channels through which they learn best, whether it’s by taking notes, listening to recordings of lectures, or moving around regularly while studying.
 And since learning doesn’t end with formal education, adults will also benefit from understanding how to take advantage of their strengths and learn more efficiently.

-Create Your Personal Strengths Profile
+Articulate Your Strengths

 The Whole Person Method

 The HAB produces a gold mine of information about what makes you tick and how you naturally approach your life and work.
-The two-hour debrief session that follows the test takes you even deeper into understanding and interpreting your results and applying them to your career, both now and in the future.
+The two-hour debrief session that follows the assessment takes you even deeper into understanding and interpreting your results and applying them to your career, both now and in the future.

 Even with such a wealth of data, there is more for you to consider as you contemplate your options for school and work.
 Abilities are one of eight elements (e.g., skills, values, interests and others) in the Highlands Whole Person Model that also factor into your career decisions.